 The well-known garden pest can help arthritis and eczema.
 (Photo: shes_so_high/flickr)

-Rosemary, native to the Mediterranean region, is part of the mint family Lamiaceae.
+Native to the Mediterranean region, rosemary is part of the mint family Lamiaceae.
 A recent study found that the carnosic acid in rosemary may reduce the risk of Alzheimer’s disease.
 The oil in its flowers is antibacterial and anti-fungal.
 It improves circulation to the brain, which is why it has often been associated with "remembrance."

 Lavender is among the plants that act as natural insect repellents.
 (Photo: Limbo Poet/flickr)